dorothysagoe/HgPollution-Modeling/README.md

 # HgPollution-Modeling
-Machine learning models for predicting methylmercury levels in Ghana’s water bodies, addressing the environmental impact of 'galamsey' (artisanal illegal mining) on communities.
+Machine learning models for predicting methylmercury levels in Ghana’s water bodies, addressing the environmental impact of artisanal illegal mining ('galamsey') on communities.

 # MercuryML-Ghana